Dawar/typescript-library-tutorial/README.md

       - sm1-export-1.ts
       - sm1-export-2.ts

 2. Configure your tsconfig.json like so.
-Important parts are the includes, excludes, baseDir and outDir.
+Important parts are the include, exclude, baseUrl, outDir and declaration settings.

 ```json
 {